-This LGBT history month, Philip Baldwin speaks to Nishat from Open Access Government about living with an HIV-positive diagnosis, violence in Russia, women with HIV, Hepatitis C stigma and iconic historical figures
+This LGBT history month, Philip Baldwin speaks to me about living with an HIV-positive diagnosis and everything in between

 There has been a negative association around HIV and the LGBT community for decades.
 In the UK in 1987, the act of Princess Diana shaking hands with AIDS patients at the opening of a specialist hospital ward without any gloves, shocked and concerned the public.

 This widespread persecution enforced an environment in which people were unable to ask for help and access appropriate healthcare, due to the isolation attached to an HIV-diagnosis.

 How are things different three decades on?

 In this discussion, we take a look behind stereotypes and fear to reflect on history, whilst illuminating the complex, hopeful future.